diegozea/MIToS.jl/README.md

 * **AlignedColumns.jl** : Creates a Stockholm file with the aligned columns from a Pfam Stockholm file (insertions are deleted) saving the mapping (residue number in UniProt) and the columns in the original MSA.
 * **PercentIdentity.jl** : Calculates the percentage identity between all the sequences of an MSA and saves mean, median, minimum, etc.
 * **MSADescription.jl** : Calculates the number of columns, sequences and clusters after Hobohm I clustering at 62% identity given a stockholm file as imput.
 It also gives the percent indentity mean and mean, standard deviation and quantiles of: sequence coverage of the MSA and gap percentage.

+#### Benchmarks

+The [mitos-benchmarks](https://github.com/diegozea/mitos-benchmarks) repository contains MIToS’ benchmarks and a little comparison against other packages.
+An extensive benchmark of PDB features is located in the [jgreener64/pdb-benchmarks](https://github.com/jgreener64/pdb-benchmarks) repository.

 #### References